 The initial difficulties in feeding are easy to overcome.
-The techniques of new-borns feeding is something that all parents are familiar easily and discover with relief that the baby gaining weight satisfactorily.
+The techniques of new-borns' feeding are something that all parents get easily familiar with and soon discover with relief that the baby gains weight satisfactorily.

 IF THE NEWBORN BREASTFEEDS

-- The preliminary kneading of the breast facilitates the milk’s accumulation in the area of the nipple and to run easily.
+- The preliminary kneading of the breast facilitates the milk’s accumulation in the area of the nipple and allows it to run easily.

-- If difficulties persist, it may be preferable to pump the milk with a breast pump and given to the baby with bottle.
+- If difficulties persist, it may be preferable to pump the milk with a breast pump and give it to the baby with bottle.